NEW YORK RANGERS vs. ARIZONA COYOTES

 Madison Square Garden - New York, NY

-The Rangers play their sixth game of the 2016-17 season and conclude a back-to-back set tonight against the Arizona Coyotes at Madison Square Garden (7:00 p.m.
+The Rangers play their 11th game of the 2017-18 season and conclude their season-long, six-game homestand tonight, Oct.
+26, against the Arizona Coyotes at Madison Square Garden (7:00 p.m.
 ET - TV: MSG Network; Radio: ESPN 98.7 FM).
-Including tomorrow's game, the Blueshirts play seven of their next nine games at MSG.
-The Rangers enter the contest with a 3-2-0 record this season.
+Tonight's contest is also the third of three consecutive games the Rangers are playing against Western Conference opponents.

 RANGERS VS. COYOTES

-- 2016-17: Tomorrow's game is the first of two meetings between the Rangers and Coyotes, and the only meeting between the two teams at MSG.
-Following tomorrow's contest, the Rangers and Coyotes will play against each other on the following date: Dec.
-29 (at Arizona)
+- 2017-18: Tomorrow's game is the first of two meetings between the Rangers and Coyotes, and the only meeting between the two teams at MSG.
+Following tomorrow's contest, the Rangers and Coyotes will play against each other on the following date: Jan.
+6 (at Arizona).

-- 2015-16: The Rangers posted a 2-0-0 record (1-0-0 at home; 1-0-0 on the road).
-New York outscored Arizona, 8-2, in the season series, winning each contest, 4-1.
-Chris Kreider led all skaters with three points and tied for first among all skaters with two goals in the two games, while Kevin Hayes registered two goals in the season series.
-Henrik Lundqvist and Antti Raanta combined to stop 73 of 75 shots in the season series (.973 SV%).
+- 2016-17: The Rangers posted a 2-0-0 record (1-0-0 at home; 1-0-0 on the road).
+The Blueshirts outscored the Coyotes, 9-5, in the season series.
+Kevin Hayes led all skaters with three assists in two games, while he and J.T.
+Miller tied for first among all skaters with three points in the season series.

-- The Rangers have won each of their last seven home games against the Coyotes, dating back to Nov.
+- New York has won each of its last eight home games against the Coyotes, dating back to Nov.
 24, 2008.
-In addition, the Blueshirts have won 16 of their last 18 home games against the Jets/Coyotes franchise, dating back to Jan.
-6, 1992 (16-2-0-0 record).
+In addition, the Rangers have won 17 of their last 19 home games against the Jets/Coyotes franchise, dating back to Jan.
+6, 1992.

 - Benoit Allaire was the Coyotes Goaltending Coach for seven seasons (1997-98 - 2003-04) before joining the Rangers organization.